 Dougall is a master at picking up a motif in one area of the work and repeating it with variations in other areas.
 Many of her colourful nudes are adorned with jewellery and flowers.
 In the tradition of Cezanne’s use of multiple perspectives and Gauguin’s strong line, she incorporates pottery and china with other beautiful objects on her ever-tilting surfaces.

-Jae Dougall was born in the Philippines and currently lives on Salt Spring Island.
+Jae Dougall was born in the Philippines and currently lives in Victoria, British Columbia.
 Jae began painting at the age of 12 under the mentorship of her father, the Impressionist painter José Trinidad.
 Since 1991, she has exhibited in Canada, the USA, and Asia.
 Her works are part of corporate and private collections worldwide: Vancouver, Calgary, Toronto, Montreal, Washington DC, Washington State, New York, Boston, San Francisco, Atlanta, Florida, New Mexico, Arizona, South Carolina, Tokyo, Hong Kong, Guernsey Island, England, Taiwan, and Leon and Toulouse, France.